Shanko-26/mesaic/README.md

-# MesAIc - AI-Driven Measurement Analysis
+# MesAIc - AI-Driven Signal Analysis Platform

 MesAIc is an application for analyzing measurement data using AI techniques.
-It consists of a Python backend server, a Node.js collaboration server, and a Next.js frontend.
+It features an enhanced UI with a modern three-panel layout for improved signal visualization and analysis.
+The application consists of a Python backend server, a Node.js collaboration server, and a React frontend.

+## Features

+- **Enhanced Three-Panel Layout**:
+  - Collapsible left sidebar for file management and signal selection
+  - Central visualization area with interactive plots
+  - Collapsible right panel for AI chat and data analysis
+  - Bottom bar for annotations and collaboration

+- **Data Management**:
+  - Load and visualize measurement data from .mat and .mf4 files
+  - Select and filter signals for analysis
+  - View signal statistics and metadata

+- **Interactive Visualization**:
+  - Zoom, pan, and reset plot views
+  - Position cursors for precise data analysis
+  - View signal values at cursor positions

+- **AI-Powered Analysis**:
+  - Query the data using natural language
+  - Get instant insights about signal patterns
+  - Compare multiple signals with AI assistance

+- **Collaboration and Annotation**:
+  - Add annotations at specific time points
+  - Collaborate with others in real-time
+  - Share findings and insights

 ## Quick Start